TEXAS | Whooping Cranes & Rio Grande

-Limosa’s winter birding tours to Texas begin with an easy boat trip to see the endangered Whooping Cranes at Aransas, from where we swing south towards the border with Mexico to sample the avian riches of the famous Rio Grande Valley.
-As well as being a wonderful winter birding experience - including numerous localised specialities not found elsewhere in North America - this Texas birdwatching holiday also offers a flavour of birding from the USA’s arid southwest.
-February is also an excellent month to look for Mexican vagrants - Clay-coloured Thrush, Tropical Parula, Golden-crowned Warbler and Rose-throated Becard are among those we have seen on our Texas birding tours over the years!
+Limosa’s winter birding tour to Texas begins with an easy boat trip to look for the endangered Whooping Cranes at Aransas, from where we swing south towards the border with Mexico to sample the avian riches of the famous Rio Grande Valley.
+As well as being wonderful wintering birding including numerous localised specialities not found elsewhere in North America, this Texas holiday also offers a flavour of birding from the USA’s arid southwest.
+February is also an excellent month to look for Mexican vagrants with Clay-coloured Thrush, Tropical Parula, Golden-crowned Warbler and Rose-throated Becard amongst the species we have seen on previous Texas birding tours.

 Tour Dates & Prices

 - Contact Us

 Tour Cost: 11 Days from £2795 excluding flights

 - Limosa Tour Leader

 - 9 nights accommodation in Texas, at comfortable hotels of good North American standard

 - All main meals and drinking water provided